General Information

 Videos and Audiobooks

-• Videos – Media and Reserve Services has over 6,000 VHS videos and DVDs available with closed-captioning; English subtitles for the hearing impaired (SDH) or English subtitles.
+• Videos – Equipment and Reserve Services has over 10,000 VHS videos and DVDs available with closed-captioning; English subtitles for the hearing impaired (SDH) or English subtitles.
 There are also some videos that are in American Sign Language (ASL) as well.
-A listing of captioned videos is available on Media and Reserve Service’s Mediagraphies page.
+A listing of captioned videos is available near the Equipment and Reserve Service’s.
 Equipment is available to view captioned videos and DVDs for individuals or groups up to 20.
-Contact Media and Reserve Services, lower level, west wing, for more information.
+Contact Equipment and Reserve Services, lower level, west wing, for more information.

-• Streaming Videos – the Library subscribes to the several streaming video collections that may offer captioned videos.
-See the streaming information page at https://uwm.edu/libraries/media/media-library-general-collection/
+• Streaming Videos – The Library subscribes to the several streaming video collections that may offer captioned videos.
+See the streaming information page at https://uwm.edu/libraries/media/streaming/

 • Described Videos – Descriptive videos provide descriptive narration of key visual elements, making television programs, feature films, and other visual media accessible to people who are blind or visually impaired.
 Key visual elements such as actions, costumes, gestures, facial expressions and scene changes are inserted within the natural pauses in dialogue.
 For more information consult the Audio Description/Audio Described Videos handout.
 Described videos are available from:

-• Audiobooks – Media and Reserve Services has over 350 audiobooks on CD available available for 2 week checkout.
+• Audiobooks – Equipment and Reserve Services has over 350 audiobooks on CD available available for 2 week checkout.

 Large Print Books